 Strawberries as a rule are temperate plants, which means they flourish in the cooler temps.
 How about folks who live in USDA zone 9?
 Are they relegated to supermarket berries or is it possible to grow hot weather strawberries?
-In the following article, we’ll investigate the possibility of growing strawberries in zone 9 as well as potential suitable zone 9 strawberry plants.
+In the following article, we’ll investigate the possibility of growing strawberries in zone 9 as well as potentially suitable zone 9 strawberry plants.

 About Strawberries for Zone 9

-Most of zone 9 is made up of California, Texas and Florida, and of these the major areas within this zone are coastal and central California, a good chunk of Florida and the southern coast of Texas.
+Most of zone 9 is made up of California, Texas, and Florida, and of these, the major areas within this zone are coastal and central California, a good chunk of Florida, and the southern coast of Texas.
 Florida and California, as it happens, are actually good candidates for growing strawberries in zone 9.
 In fact, many popular strawberry varieties are actually patented in these two states.

 When it comes to choosing the correct strawberries for zone 9, picking the right variety for this area is critical.
 Remember, in zone 9, strawberries are more likely to be grown as annuals rather than the perennials their northern neighbors grow.
 Berries will be planted in the fall and then harvested the next growing season.

 Planting will be different for zone 9 growers as well.
 Plants should be more tightly spaced than those grown in the north and are then allowed to die back during the peak hot months of summer.

 Before you choose your zone 9 suited strawberry plants, learn about the three different categories of strawberry: Short-day, Day-neutral, and Everbearing.

 Short-day strawberries are planted from late summer into the fall and produce a single big crop in the spring.
 Day-neutral or ever-bearing strawberries produce for the entire growing season and under the right conditions will bear all year long.